 People talk about the messages that appear in their inbox as if they have no control over them, and that’s not entirely true.
 The first thing you probably need to do is turn down the flow of messages.

 - Email is for messages, not for articles.
 There is VERY little content that I allow to flow into my inbox.
 Unsubscribe from all those blogs and newsletters you subscribed to.
 Follow them on Twitter, or drop them into Pocket.
-If you can’t bring yourself to do that, think about setting up a separate email account for this stuff.
-That isn’t an inbox; it’s your personal magazine.
+The few pieces of content I allow into email flow into my “news” split on Superhuman.
+More on this amazing tool below.

 - Be selective on marketing.
 There are 10–15 brands that I have a strong connection with who I’ll let into my inbox because I actually want to hear from them.
 Otherwise, I’m pretty confident they will find a way to get my attention in another channel.